 The region is characterized by low manufacturing setup costs, the presence of supporting industries, highly-developed infrastructure, and a smooth transportation system with inland transport, rail connections, and ports.
-It is an excellent logistical location for EU-Russia trade and has substantial opportunities for further efficient investments.
+It is an excellent logistical location and has substantial opportunities for further efficient investments.

-Eastern Estonia is a great location for European enterprises who are looking for a nearshoring relationship to bring manufacturing closer to their customers and to make the supply chain more predictable and transparent.
+Eastern Estonia is a great location for European enterprises that are looking for a nearshoring relationship to bring manufacturing closer to their customers and to make the supply chain more predictable and transparent.

 The region has a long history in industrial development – the Kreenholm textile factory was opened in 1856 and at one point, the company’s cotton spinning, and manufacturing mills were the largest in the world.
 Besides, oil shale plays an important role in the region and has been mined for over 100 years, paving way for Energy and Chemicals industries in the region.